steve-mcintyre/shim-review/README.md

 `docker build .`

-The binaries build reproducibly on Debian "unstable" as of 2024-05-11.
+The binaries build reproducibly on Debian "bookworm" as of 2024-05-11.

 Versions used can be found in the build logs.